 How to collect your vehicle

 We'll send a notice letter to the registered keeper and/or owner of the vehicle, giving instructions on how to arrange collection.
-For further information, go to our impounded vehicles page.
+For further information go to our page on impounded vehicles.

 We strongly recommend that you call the recovery operator (the phone number's on the notice letter) and make an appointment to collect the vehicle.
 This may prevent a wasted journey and reduce your waiting time.